 - Will you ask the Lord to help you let it go?

 - Will you talk to a friend about this?

-They may be in the grave but you will still be bound by their sin.
-It might not be possible to reconcile with them but you can be free from what they did to you (Genesis 50:20).
+They may be in the grave, but their sin will still bind you.
+It might not be possible to reconcile with them, but you can be free from what they did to you (Genesis 50:20).